 Unionized employees are represented by a trade union and are generally unable to sue their employers in court.
 Instead, unionized employees must follow the guidelines set out in the Collective Agreement, which is a written agreement addressing the employment relationship between the employer, union, and employees.

 According to the Ontario Labour Relations Act, unions have a legal duty to fairly represent their employees.
-Unions must ensure that the interests of all employees are served in a manner that is not arbitrary, discriminatory or in bad faith.
+Unions must ensure that the interests of all unionized employees are served in a manner that is not arbitrary, discriminatory or in bad faith.

 Union and Filing a Grievance

-If the union has failed to properly investigate, process, or arbitrate a grievance, an employee may file a Duty of Fair Representation complaint with the Labour Relations Board where a Board Tribunal has the authority to order a number of remedies.
+If the union has failed to properly investigate, process, or arbitrate a grievance, a unionized employee may file a Duty of Fair Representation complaint with the Labour Relations Board where a Board Tribunal has the authority to order a number of remedies.

 If you are a unionized employee and believe that your right to fair representation has been violated, you should meet with a Labour Law lawyer at Whitten & Lublin, who can review your case against the union and assist you in the preparation and filing of your complaint.